top of page

 Starflower - Lysimachia borealis

-Lysimachia borealis (formerly Trientalis borealis), or Starflower, is a prennial wildflower native to Michigan and the UP.
+Lysimachia borealis (formerly Trientalis borealis), is also known as Starflower or Waanikebagashk (she/he makes a hole - leaf - grass-like plant).
+Starflower is a prennial wildflower native to Michigan and the UP.
 It likes moist, rich woods in shade to part shade, but is nearly equally at home in dry pine forests, even jack pine.
 The second picture shows it on the floor of a rich, moist deciduous forest.
 The third shows it as part of a lush community of plants in a shaded and tree-stabilized area on the shore of Lake Michigan, growing in nearly pure beach sand with pine needles.

 Starflower has a single whorl of leaves topped by one or two star-shaped white flowers between May and June, and reaches a height of 8 inches.
 It forms colonies by rhizome but plays nicely with other natives.